 [2] developed an image detection algorithm to detect and eventually count vehicles in the road using a combination of both frame differentiation and edge detection algorithms.
 By using Kalman filter, the position of the image was estimated and tracked.
 The filter also helped in classification of vehicles such that the counting was done in specified groups.
 He found that the counting was inaccurate by 4% and that classification was inaccurate by 5%.

 [3] Developed an algorithm that uses the digital video, image processing and computer vision to automatically the vehicle speed in an accurate manner.
 The algorithm involved camera calibration, background generation and vehicle detection methods which led to speed measurement.
 The speed of the vehicle was calculated using the position of the vehicle in each frame.
-To obtain a good foreground, the authors generated a background based on two modes in the HSV model; one with advantage of saturation and the other based on value.
+To obtain a good foreground, the authors generated a background based on two modes in the Hue-Saturation-Value (HSV) model; one with advantage of saturation and the other based on value.
 With this diversity, based upon value, the object with the white and bright color is recognized explicitly.
 On the other hand, since the vehicles with dark colors could not be well recognized by this attribute, the authors used Saturation attribute in HSV model to classify the dark colored objects.
 The detected speeds were found to differ from the actual vehicle speeds by the range of 0.4kph to 4.7kph.

 Data Used and Study design